mdh266/CrimeTime/README.md

 *To see the web application in action visit: www.crimetime.online.*

-This web application was project at <a href="http://insightdatascience.com/">Insight Data Science</a>.
+This web application was part of a 3 week project at <a href="http://insightdatascience.com/">Insight Data Science</a>.
 It built was written in <a href="https://www.python.org/"> Python</a> and <a href="http://flask.pocoo.org/"> Flask</a>
-and was deployed to <a href="https://aws.amazon.com/"> Amazon web services.</a>
-Users are prompted to enter an address and then I use the <a href="https://pypi.python.org/pypi/geopy">geopy</a> library to get the latitude and longitude of the address.
+and was deployed to <a href="https://aws.amazon.com/"> Amazon web services.</a> Users are prompted to enter an address and then I use the <a href="https://pypi.python.org/pypi/geopy">geopy</a> library to get the latitude and longitude of the address.
 Once that latitude and longitude are known I use the <a href="https://pypi.python.org/pypi/Shapely">shapely</a> library to find out which police precinct the address is in and obtain the data on that police precinct.